mllamazares/personal_site/_posts/2025-12-03-passing-oswe.md

 * mastering advanced web security methodologies such as fuzzing, static and dynamic analysis, and manual code review
 * practicing session hijacking techniques to gain unauthorized access to sensitive data and functionality, including exploiting an RCE vulnerability in the Dolibarr application using a dedicated virtual machine

 Let me stress that it is a *white-box* penetration testing course, meaning you ~~should~~ must review the source code to find vulnerabilities, but also to a dynamic instance so you can validate them.
 You need to excel at both.
+Plus, you need to write an exploit that automates the whole process.

 ### reqs